Skin to Skin

-Skin to Skin is a pop song recorded by Australian recording artist Melissa.
-The song was released on 5 April 1992 as the third single from Melissa's debut studio album, Fresh.
+Skin to Skin is a song by Australian recording artist Melissa.
+The song was released on 6 April 1992 as the third single from Melissa's debut studio album, Fresh.
 It peaked at number 16 on the Australian Singles Chart, becoming her final top-20 hit in Australia.

 Music video

 The music video for this song features Melissa in a various number of outfits, such as a long black dress and purple shirt, and also features Melissa lying on a satin-sheeted bed.
 Comparisons between the "Skin to Skin" film clip to that of Kylie Minogue's "What Do I Have to Do" are numerous.
 This clip also sees Melissa backed by dancers clad head to toe in black and white lycra.